 Ground Water Development and Sustainable Agriculture

-InfoStart date: 1 January, 2015 End date: 31 December, 2020 Project type: South-driven projects (prior to 2017) Project code: 14-P02-GHA Countries: Ghana Thematic areas: Aquatic environment and resources, Climate change, Water management and sanitation, Lead institution: University of Ghana (UG), Ghana Partner institutions: Geological Survey of Denmark and Greenland (GEUS), Denmark University of Copenhagen (UCPH), Faculty of Science, Department of Geosciences and Natural Resource Management, Denmark Aarhus University (AU), Department of Geoscience, Denmark Council for Scientific and Industrial Research (CSIR), Water Research Institute, Ghana Hydronomics Ltd., Ghana Center for Savannah Ecosystem Research (CESER), Ghana Project website: go to website (the site might be inactive) Project coordinator: Sandow Mark Yidana Total grant: 9,752,250 DKK
+InfoStart date: 1 January, 2015 End date: 30 April, 2021 Project type: South-driven projects (prior to 2017) Project code: 14-P02-GHA Countries: Ghana Thematic areas: Aquatic environment and resources, Climate change, Water management and sanitation, Lead institution: University of Ghana (UG), Ghana Partner institutions: Geological Survey of Denmark and Greenland (GEUS), Denmark Council for Scientific and Industrial Research (CSIR), Ghana Hydronomics Ltd., Ghana Center for Savannah Ecosystem Research (CESER), Ghana University of Copenhagen (UCPH), Denmark Aarhus University (AU), Denmark Project website: go to website (the site might be inactive) Project coordinator: Sandow Mark Yidana Total grant: 9,752,250 DKK

 This project will strengthen research capacity in Ghana on hydrogeological research and develop an improved understanding of the groundwater resources in the White Volta Basin in Northern Ghana.
 A groundwater flow model will be developed to support quantitative assessments of the variations in groundwater budgets and the sustainability of groundwater resources development for large scale irrigation.
 The project will largely use historical data available with the local stakeholders in the area.
 Airborne geophysical data, collected during the extensive EU Mining Sector Support Program for the Voltaian Basin, will be utilized.
 The project will comprise close collaboration between research groups in Ghana and Denmark utilizing the respective strong expertise of each group such as: i) Danish researchers expertise on processing and inversion of airborne electromagnetic data for geological characterization and use in geological modelling and national scale groundwater modelling and studies of climate change impacts on groundwater, and ii) Ghanaian researcher expertise on the local geology, hydrogeology, and field investigations.